 Be yourself.
 Everyone else is already taken.

 One’s self-concept impacts patterns of speech, timbre, placement and overall vocal health.
 A healthy self-concept leads to life patterns that are healthy.
 I emphasize the need for consistent rest, hydration, healthy eating habits, recreation and physical exercise.
-Thinking of the “body voice” informs this approach to pedagogy in my Vocal Studio.
-The student and I design a practice regimen that is realistic and able to be comfortably and practically integrated into daily life.
+Thinking of the “body voice” informs my approach to pedagogy.
+A practice regimen that is realistic and practically integrated into one’s daily life is most effective.

 “Warming-up” the vocal instrument begins the moment one arises each morning.
 If healthy patterns of daily living are established, the vocal instrument is ready to be used with a simple and applied set of exercises, most of them physical in nature.
 I call these “Pre-vocalizing warm-ups,” and my students find that they are successful before daily practice sessions, auditions, concerts and performances.